scrapy/scrapy/docs/topics/commands.rst

     cd myproject

-And you're ready to use use the ``scrapy`` command to manage and control your project from there.
+And you're ready to use the ``scrapy`` command to manage and control your project from there.

 Controlling projects